arm-university/Arm-KSA-Framework/README.md

 # Arm-KSA-Framework

-The Arm KSA Framework is super-set of the competencies (Knowledge, Skills and Abilities) that early career software and hardware engineers bring to the industry.
+The Arm KSA Framework is super-set of the competencies (Knowledge, Skills and Abilities) that early career software and hardware engineers bring to the semiconductor industry.

 ### [Download KSA Framework here](https://github.com/arm-university/Arm-KSA-Framework/raw/main/Arm%20KSA%20Framework%20v1.xlsx)